Best Multimeter Under $100 in 2023 — Buyers Guide, Review, and Comparison

-Choosing a multimeter in the sub-$100 category satisfies two requirements — owning a machine that can tackle an absolute multitude of applications while still remaining within the budget of most home users.
-Typically delivering more features than pocket-friendly units — such as temperature measurement, auto-ranging as standard, and elevated durability — these multimeters offer pro-grade capabilities but not at the premium price-point of high-end models.
+Choosing a unit from the best multimeter under 100 dollars category satisfies two requirements — owning a machine that can tackle an absolute multitude of applications while still remaining within the budget of most home users.
+Typically delivering more features than pocket-friendly units — such as temperature measurement, auto-ranging as standard, and elevated durability — these multimeters offer pro-grade capabilities but not at the premium price point of high-end models.

 IMAGE PRODUCT DETAILS